GuyBarros/terraform-vault-jwt-oidc/README.md

 ```

 ##### Bound Audiences or Bound Claims
-the bound claims/ bound audiences is where the specificities of the authentication are configured.
+Bound claims/ bound audiences is where the specificities of the authentication are configured.
 TL:DR this is where you say what metadata this access must have to be valid.

  ```ruby